 Those females had spread out to monopolize food like fruit that was of better quality but harder to find.
 That made it harder for males to keep other males from inseminating the females, Lukas said.

 “Males cannot successfully defend more than one female,” Lukas said.

 So they stick around and monogamy occurs.

-Frans de Waal of Emory University, who wasn’t part of either team, said he thought the Opie infanticide paper offered quantifiable support for that theory, but he wasn’t sold completely.
+Frans de Waal of Emory University, who was not part of either team, said he thought the Opie infanticide paper offered quantifiable support for that theory, but he wasn’t sold completely.

 Another independent expert, Sue Carter of the University of Illinois at Chicago, looks at the biochemistry of monogamy in individual species, zeroing on two hormones.
 And those hormones “are associated with protection, defensive behavior,” so they could fit with either conclusion, she said.

-Both teams did agree that they wouldn’t quite put humans in the monogamous category.
+Both teams did agree that they would not quite put humans in the monogamous category.